 - Emergency planning and first aid — such as first aid kits and emergency evacuation supplies.

 - Ergonomics — such as adjustable work surfaces, padded or gel wrist rests and keyboard trays.

 - Facilities-related items — such as warning signs, ice/snow supplies to prevent surface slips and card key entries.

 - Indoor air quality — such as HEPA filter air cleaners and CO2 monitoring equipment.

-- Lifting/materials handing devices — such as fork lifts and portable carts.
+- Lifting/materials handling devices — such as forklifts and portable carts.

 - Lighting — such as blinds to minimize glare and task lighting.